chartjs/Chart.js/docs/developers/updates.md

 # Updating Charts

 It's pretty common to want to update charts after they've been created.
-When the chart data is changed, Chart.js will animate to the new data values.
+When the chart data or options are changed, Chart.js will animate to the new data values and options.

 ## Adding or Removing Data